akhil4431/akhil_data606/Approved Proposal/README.md

-# Data 606 - Capstone Project
+## Data 606 - Capstone Project Proposal

-# TEA LEAF DISEASE PREDICTION
+## TEA LEAF DISEASE PREDICTION

 ### What is your issue of interest (provide sufficient background information)?